 - 57-13-01.
 Membership of board.
 The governor, state treasurer, state auditor, agriculture commissioner, and state tax commissioner constitute the state board of equalization.
-The governor must be chairman of the board and the tax commissioner is secretary. - 57-13-02.
-Annual meeting to assess taxable property.
-(Effective through December 31, 2017) The state board of equalization shall meet annually on the first Tuesday in August at the office of the state tax commissioner and shall assess all of the taxable property which such board is required to assess pursuant to and in accordance with the provisions of section 4 of article X of the Constitution of North Dakota, as amended, and the statutes of this state. - 57-13-02.Annual meeting to assess taxable property.
-(Effective for taxable years beginning after December 31, 2017) The state board of equalization shall meet annually on the second Tuesday in July at the office of the state tax commissioner and shall assess all of the taxable property which such board is required to assess pursuant to and in accordance with the provisions of section 4 of article X of the Constitution of North Dakota, as amended, and the statutes of this state. - 57-13-03.
+The governor must be chairman of the board and the tax commissioner is secretary. - 57-13-02.Annual meeting to assess taxable property.
+The state board of equalization shall meet annually on the second Tuesday in July at the office of the state tax commissioner and shall assess all of the taxable property which such board is required to assess pursuant to and in accordance with the provisions of section 4 of article X of the Constitution of North Dakota, as amended, and the statutes of this state. - 57-13-03.
 Annual meeting to equalize taxable property.
 The state board of equalization shall meet annually on the second Tuesday in August at the office of the state tax commissioner or, if deemed advisable by the board because of inadequate space, at such other place on the grounds of the state capitol as may be adequate, and then shall examine and compare the returns of the assessment of taxable property as returned by the several counties in the state, and shall proceed to equalize the same so that all assessments of similar taxable property are uniform and equal throughout the state at the full and true value thereof in money or at such percentage of the full and true value as may be required by law. - 57-13-04.
 General duties and powers of board.
 The state board of equalization shall equalize the valuation and assessment of property throughout the state, and has power to equalize the assessment, classification, and exemption status of property in this state between assessment districts of the same county, and between the different counties of the state.
 It shall: - 1.
 Equalize the assessment of real property by adding to the aggregate value thereof in any assessment district in a county and in every county in the state in which the board may believe the valuation too low, such percentage rate as will raise the same to its proper value as provided by law, and by deducting from the aggregate assessed value thereof, in any assessment district in a county and every county in the state in which the board may believe the value too high, such percentage as will reduce the same to its proper value as provided by law.
 City lots must be equalized in the manner provided for equalizing other real property. - 2.
 In making such equalization, add to or deduct from the aggregate assessed valuation of lands and city lots such percentage as may be deemed by the board to be equitable and just, but in all cases of addition to or deduction from the assessed valuation of any class of property in the several assessment districts in each county and in the several counties of the state, or throughout the state, the percentage rate of addition or deduction must be even and not fractional. - 3.
 In equalizing individual assessments: - a.
 If it believes an assessment to be too high, the board may reduce the assessment on any separate piece or parcel of real estate if the owner of the property has appealed such assessment to the board either by appearing personally or by a representative before the board or by mail or other communication to the board in which the property owner's reasons for asking for the reduction are made known to the board.